bibekkabi/taylor1plus/README.md

 3. The **vertex representation of a zonotope (t1p_to_generator_array)**: to compute all the vertices of a zonotope.
    We enumerate the vertices of a zonotope as sign vectors of the so-called hyperplane arrangement [5] corresponding to a zonotope
    This function is very useful if someone wants to plot a zonotope.
-One can a write a SVG function and call this fucntion to access the vertices.
+One can a write a SVG function and call this function to access the vertices.

    All the above functions are inside **t1p_constructor.c**

 4. The **split function for zonotopes (t1p_tilings)**: to split a zonotope into a set of parallelotopes such that the union of the  parallelotopes is the original zonotope.
-Note: there is no overlap between any two parallelotopes [SWIM2016](https://swim2016.sciencesconf.org/data/pages/Kabi_Goubault_Putot.pdf),[Poster@Marktoberdorf](https://asimod.in.tum.de/2017/posters/Kabi_Bibek.pdf).
+Note: there is no overlap between any two parallelotopes [[SWIM2016]](https://swim2016.sciencesconf.org/data/pages/Kabi_Goubault_Putot.pdf),[[Poster@Marktoberdorf]](https://asimod.in.tum.de/2017/posters/Kabi_Bibek.pdf).
   This function is inside **t1p_tilings.c**
   This is the first time a split operation is inclued in Apron.
   However, this function is only restricted to taylor1+.